plasmodic/ecto/doc/source/overview/cells.rst

 Another cool aspect of documentation generation is its full integration into sphinx docs.
 Placing the following command in sphinx::

-  .. ectocell:: ecto_overview Printer01
+  .. ectocell:: ecto.ecto_overview Printer01

 Produces:

-.. ectocell:: ecto_overview Printer01
+.. ectocell:: ecto.ecto_overview Printer01

 Also from an interactive python prompt, the following should produce useful output::

-  >>> from ecto_overview import Printer01
+  >>> from ecto.ecto_overview import Printer01
   >>> help(Printer01)

 For more detailed information, refer to :ref:`ectodoc`.